CAR ACCIDENT CATEGORIES

-Tire Blowout and Defective Tire Attorneys
+Tire Blowout and Tire Defect Attorneys

-Our tire blowout and defective tire attorneys know how devastating an accident caused by someone else’s negligence can be.
+Our tire blowout and tire defect attorneys know how devastating an accident caused by someone else’s negligence can be.
 If you or a loved one have been involved in an accident caused by a tire blowout or a defective tire, it is important that you immediately speak with a lawyer or law firm about a potential tire blowout or dangerous tire case.
 Throughout the years, evidence of dangerous tires sold by some of the largest manufacturers in the world have shown that many of these tires are not suitable for use.
 At highway speeds, the defective tires “blow out” caused by the tread separation causing serious accidents including rollovers, spin outs an other single vehicle accidents.

 - Tread Separation

 - Tire Blowout

 - Tire or Rim Explosion

 UNDERSTANDING TREAD SEPARATION